matplotlib/matplotlib/doc/users/colormapnorms.rst

    There should probably be a good reason for plotting the data using this type of transformation.
 Technical viewers are used to linear and logarithmic axes and data transformations.
-Power laws are less common, and readers should explictly be made aware that they have been used.
+Power laws are less common, and viewers should explictly be made aware that they have been used.